We welcome online and paper petitions and recognise that they are one way in which people can let us know their concerns.

 Most petitions go to a public meeting where petitioners can present their petition and Councillors will decide how to respond.
 Petitions with 5,000 signatures will trigger a public debate at Full Council and those with 2,500 signatures can call for evidence by a Senior Officer at a Scrutiny Committee.

-Petitions relating to licensing or planning and highways will be presented to Full Council, Cabinet or Scrutiny and referred to the Licensing or Planning and Highways committee.
+Petitions relating to licensing or planning and highways will be presented to Full Council, Cooperative Executive or Scrutiny and referred to the Licensing or Planning and Highways committee.

 Data Privacy and petitions